-Service Area: the property within the Initial District Boundary Map and the Inclusion Area Boundary Map.
+Service Area: the property within the Initial District Boundary Map.

 Service Plan: the service plan for the District approved by City Council.

 Service Plan Amendment: an amendment to the Service Plan approved by City Council in accordance with the City's ordinance and the applicable State law.